rbflurry/smart-kill-local/README.md

 - An existing MQTT broker on your network (Mosquitto, EMQX, Home Assistant's built-in broker, etc.)
 - A local DNS entry pointing `local.victorsmartkill.com` at your server — the device checks the hostname and will not connect to bare IP addresses
 - `openssl` (only needed if running in SSL mode)
+- You can choose to capture traffic to the original api (www.victorsmarthost.com) by setting up a local DNS entry for it.
+This will give you the auth token when the device polls into the traps/history api.
+The Username of the trap can be found in the mobile app.

 ---